alan-turing-institute/TuringDataStories/CODE_OF_CONDUCT.md

 # Code of Conduct

-We value the participation of every member of our community and want to ensure that every contributer has an enjoyable and fulfilling experience.
+We value the participation of every member of our community and want to ensure that every contributor has an enjoyable and fulfilling experience.
 Accordingly, everyone who participates in the `Turing Data Studies` project is expected to show respect and courtesy to other community members at all time.